zenglg/unvme/README.md

     + If the tested device nsid is other than 1 then the variable NSID must be specified on the shell command line.

-    + The FIO_DIR should be set in Makefile.def where the fio source code and executable are found.

 Documentation